chmccc/poker/README.md

 ### Message window

 - should report the winner of a hand ✔️
-- should report when a hand was won by a high card
+- should report when a hand was won by a high card ✔️

+## Multiplayer

+- TBD